oddbear/TouchPortalSDK/README.md

     ...
 ```

-More information on the [Wiki](https://github.com/oddbear/TouchPortalSDK/wiki), or se the Sample probject in this repository.
+More information on the [Wiki](https://github.com/oddbear/TouchPortalSDK/wiki), or see the Sample project in this repository.